 Is there a thing called the ransom virus?
 This is the first question we have to answer before considering what is ransom virus entails.
 Conventionally, there is something like ransom virus but technically not correct.
 Puzzled?
 We have written this article to explain more about these terms as they are often used interchangeably with “ransom malware” or “ransomware” as you may know.

-By continuing to read, you will learn more about preventing ransom virus.
+By continuing to read, you will learn more about ransom virus, if the term is correct or not and what it represents.

 Ready?
 Let’s dig in!